 - Relieves symptoms almost immediately

-- With UFE, you can expect to return to light activity within the first few days and fully recover between 1-2 weeks.
+With UFE, you can expect to fully recover between 1-2 weeks.
 During the months following your procedure, you will return to the doctor’s office for a few routine follow-up appointments.